CSCfi/csc-user-guide/docs/apps/biopython.md

 ## Available

-In Puhti, Biopythoin libraries, as well as many outher bioinformatics related Python libraries, have been installed to the Pyhtion installations that are used by the bioconda enviroments.
-These environment also include python virtual environments that allow users to create thery own project spcific python environment with `pip` installation tool.
+In Puhti, Biopythoin libraries, as well as many outher bioinformatics related Python libraries are available in the Pyhtion installations that are used by the [bioconda](./bioconda.md) enviroments.
+These environment also include python virtual environments that allow users to create theiy own project specific Python environment with `pip` installation tool.

-These virtual environment use the PROJAPPL directory for installing the environment specific libraties.
+These virtual environments use the PROJAPPL directory for installing the user specific libraties.
-Because of thet, you must first set PROJAPPL environment variable to point to the PROJAPPL drectory of the project you want to use.
+Because of that, you must first set PROJAPPL environment variable to point to the PROJAPPL drectory of the project you want to use.
 ```text
 export PROJAPPL=/projappl/project_your_proj_num